transloadit/uppy/README.md

 ### Installing from NPM

-It’s easy to start using Uppy, we recommend installing from npm:
 ``` bash
 $ npm install uppy --save
 ```

-and then use a bundler like Browserify or Webpack:
+Bundle with Browserify or Webpack:

 ``` javascript
 import Uppy from 'uppy/lib/core'